EDUCATION AND CREDENTIALS

 HOW I WORK

-I begin each therapeutic relationship in a spirit of collaboration and an environment of non-judgment and privacy.
+I begin each therapeutic relationship in a spirit of collaboration and an environment of non-judgment and confidentiality.
 Together, we’ll work to determine the areas in which you feel stuck, uncover what’s holding you back, and work through the fundamental, sometimes difficult emotional processes of being human: grieving what may have been lost, negotiating uncertain paths, reinforcing inherent strengths and abilities, and embracing new possibilities.

 As an MFT, I work systemically — which means I consider my clients’ lives and the problems you present in therapy through a biopsychosocial lens, taking into account your body, your mind, and your relationships (family, friends, and romantic), and how all of those things affect each other.
 (I am a Health at Every Size practitioner, so when I say “your body”, I am primarily referring to your nervous system; if you want to discuss your body size, I’ll do so to understand the ways you move through the world and how you relate to your own and others’ bodies, not to “fix” your body.)